idhammansyah/idhammansyah/README.md

 Hello

 My name is Idham Mansyah Awwalu, you may call me Idham.
-I was finished my last study in YARSI University and Graduates there as Computer Science Bachelor Degree.
+I was finished my last study in YARSI University and Graduates there as Informations Technology Bachelor Degree.
 I'm 23 years old now.
 My Hobbies are playing football, learning something new, coding and anything what i love.
 If you see this post, Please help me to learning more than i know ya!
 If you wanna touch with me just email to -> Mansyaidham@gmail.com